PhoenixGreen/Cypherpunk-Times/Revisions-23-24/Template.md

 # Phoenix Green - Editor Work (Content - Imports, Edits, Curated, Communications and site improvements):

 Billing Breakdown for Editor Role (max billable 10hrs per week).
-This section is to identify the workload of the editor role and approximate time each task takes.
+This document is to identify the workload of the editor role.

 ## Site Admin